denarius-exchange/denarius/README.md

 lein run
 ```

-Assiming you have clojure.data.json required as json, and http-kit as http,
+Assuming you have clojure.data.json required as json, and http-kit as http,
 you can send ASK orders (choose size or leave 1) from the REPL with

 ```Clojure